luatnguyen1979/asd/Readme.txt

 	* password is root. (based on your user's password)
 4) copy "myconfig.properties" to ...Tomcat/conf folder

-5) run the script "booking.sql" in MySQL
+5) run the script "booking.sql" in MySQL to import data and structure

 6) Deploy the booking.war to tomcat server.